softwareconstruction240/softwareconstruction/chess/0-chess-moves/getting-started.md

 ![open intellij](open-intellij.png)

-There should normally be no folder called chess showing up in your Intellij project, only the items inside of the chess folder should be visible.
+There should not be a folder named chess showing up in your Intellij project, only the items inside of the chess folder should be visible.
 If you do see a chess folder, check that there are not two different folders named chess.
 You can confirm that the modules are set up correctly by going to File > Project Structure > Modules, then verifying only client, server, and shared are modules.
 Feel free to talk with the TAs for help.

 ![verify modules](verify-modules.png)